ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 in the same module) to understand how to use the tracer for queries.

-If your custom assertion seems to be generic enough to be useful in other contexts, please consider to contribute it to the library by opening a merge request.
+If your custom assertion seems to be generic enough to be useful in other contexts, please consider contributing it to the library by opening a merge request.